 - Parsley, optional but looks pretty for pictures, tee hee

-SOAK BEANS Rinse the beans under running water in a colander and pick through to remove any small stones or deformed beans.
+SOAK THE BEANS OVERNIGHT Rinse the beans under running water in a colander and pick through to remove any small stones or deformed beans.
 Transfer to a large pot or Dutch oven and cover with cold water and let soak overnight.
 Rinse and drain.

-OVEN Preheat oven to 225F.
+TO "SLOW COOK" IN THE OVEN Preheat oven to 225F/105C.
 Combine the soaked beans, onion, ham bone, water and seasoning and bring to a boil.
 Cover and transfer to oven.
 Cook for about 3 hours.
-(If starting with 4 cups of water, check the beans every hour or so to see if they’re getting dry, if so, add water about a cup at a time.)
-Add the carrots, celery and ham and cook for at least another 3 hours and as many as 6 hours, until the beans are fully cooked and begin to get quite creamy.
+(If starting with 4 cups of water, check the beans every hour or so to see if they’re getting dry, if so, add water about a cup at a time.
+Do be sure to leave room for the vegetables and ham that will be added later.)

-More Recipes for Ham & Leftover Ham
+More Recipes for Ham

 More After-Easter Recipes